snek-at/jaen/README.md

 #### SimpleRichTextField

-SimpleRichTextField is also a quite simple field that only requires a name.
+SimpleRichTextField is also a quite simple field that only requires a name. <div style="text-align: right">[Wiki](https://github.com/snek-at/jaen/wiki/SimpleRichTextField)</div>

 ```javascript
 import {SimpleRichTextField} from '@snek-at/jaen'